axibase/atsd/sql/examples/last-time.md

 # Last Time

-The `last_time` function returns last time in milliseconds when data was received for a given series.
+The `last_time` function returns last time in milliseconds when data is received for a given series.

 The database tracks information about last insert times, last values, and insert counters for each series in a dedicated table, separate from the main data table.